 In this respect it does not matter whether the previous will was public or private; a public will may be similarly revoked by a subsequent private one.
-An oral will (Section 460) may not revoke a written will, either public or private.

 If a testator has expressed the intent to make a new will or to change the already existing one, that in itself shall not revoke the previous will if the testator dies without fulfilling his or her intention.